lasseignelab/lab-framework/README.md

 Definition:
 ```
-lab new GITHUB_ACCOUNT PROJECT_NAME
+lab new GITHUB_OWNER PROJECT_NAME

-GITHUB_ACCOUNT Github account the project repo will be created under.
+GITHUB_OWNER Github owner the project repo will be created under.
+This may
+             be a personal or organization account.
 PROJECT_NAME Name of the project which will match the Github repo name.
 ```
 Example:
 ```